Sweet Home (video game): Development

+Release and reception

 Sweet Home was released for the Famicom in Japan on 15 December 1989.
 It was promoted alongside the movie in a trailer included with the film's VHS and LaserDisc release.
 The game received generally favorable reviews, and many critics believed the game was better than the film.
-The reviewers in Weekly Famitsu complimented the games unique design and that its graphics and sound effects were appropriately atmospheric for a horror-themed game.
+The reviewers in Weekly Famitsu complimented the game's unique design and that its graphics and sound effects were appropriately atmospheric for a horror-themed game.
 The reviewers found the gameplay might be too difficult or tedious for some players.
-One of the reviewers in Famicom Hisshoubon said it was the best game of the year, complimenting that it did not have the annoying traits as taking time to gain experience or making money and complimented the scenario and the fast-paced gameplay.
-While reviewer complimented the game for incorporating elements from the film, another dismissed the film as a "dud" and only hoped Capcom would make it an original narrative next time.
+One of the reviewers in Famicom Hisshoubon said it was the best game of the year, commenting that it did not have the annoying traits as taking time to gain experience or making money and complimented the scenario and the fast-paced gameplay.
+While one reviewer complimented the game for incorporating elements from the film, another dismissed the film as a "dud" and only hoped Capcom would make it an original narrative next time.
 In the 1989 Famitsu Best Hit Game Awards, Sweet Home received a critics' choice award.

+In a retrospective in 1991 of older RPG games, Famitsu reviewers complimented the horror-themes, visuals and puzzle solving involved to progress in the game which they felt made it a unique title.
+One reviewer commented that their biggest issue is that it was not very long.

 Critics believe the game's gruesome imagery dissuaded Nintendo's branches in the Western world from localizing the game.
 Also, the low popularity of RPGs at the time (at least in North America) may have had an influence on this decision.
-Although the game was never officially released outside Japan, fans translated Sweet Home to English and released the modified ROM image on the internet in 2000.
+Although the game was never officially released for the Nintendo Entertainment System outside Japan, fans translated Sweet Home to English and released the modified ROM image on the internet in 2000.
 The translation took over a year to complete.
 Some hobbyists have loaded the translated ROM onto cartridges to sell through online grey markets.